ahulsekemp/hulsekemp-site/_pages/people.md

 ## Keo Corak, PhD
 _PhD, MS - University of Wisconsin, Madison; BA - Macalester College_

-Keo is a USDA/ORISE Postdoctoral Fellow for the USDA  SCINet Scientific computing initiative.
+Keo is a USDA/ORISE postdoctoral fellow  with the USDA  SCINet scientific computing initiative and the Sugarcane Coordinator for the Breeding Insight OnRamp project.
+They hold a Masters in Agroecology and a Ph.D in Plant Breeding and Plant Genetics from the University of Wisconsin - Madison.
+Keo studies ways to make genetic resources of highly heterozygous crops, like carrot, more useful and accessible to breeders.

 # Graduate Students